-If you have been following my blog for the last year you would know that I got married last year (what the actual F)!
-Like any normal vain female, I was desperately trying everything and anything to tighten the toosh and flatten the tum.
+If you have been following my blog for the last year you would know that I got married in 2016 and like any normal vain female, I was desperately trying everything and anything to tighten the toosh and flatten the tum.
 The problem was, I’m pretty set in my ways and for a long time haven’t been very open to new things.
-For example, if I don’t sweat, I have not worked out.
-6 months ago, getting me to a yoga class would have required more than just strong negotiation skills – think champagne, a million bucks and a walk-in wardrobe.
-Yep, my standards are high and my affliction for yoga, through the floor.

 But like any stubborn Gen Y, I eventually gave in and OMG, I’m in love.
-After 2 weeks of hot yoga and hot pilates I’m sleeping better, less bloated and have finally experienced the peaches and cream skin of my Irish ancestors.
 So, where am I going with this?
 The fact is there are so many things that we put off because we simply don’t understand it, people we don’t get to know because we misunderstand them and risks we don’t take because we are misinformed.
 The same could be said for shares.
 I know so many people, friends, colleagues who don’t invest in shares because they’re scared, it’s too hard, it’s too risky, “they say”.